cmry/cmry.github.io/_posts/2017-03-25-euclidean-v-cosine.md

 Cosine similarity takes a unit length vector to calculate dot products.
-However, what happens if we do the same for the vectors we're calculating the euclidian distance for (i.e. take normalize them)?
+However, what happens if we do the same for the vectors we're calculating the euclidian distance for (i.e. normalize them)?
 For this, we can for example use the $L_1$ norm:

 $\sum_i x_i$